ruggeri/tech-notes/programming-languages/garbage-collection.md

 end of the used portion of `fromspace`.

 When `fromspace` is full, you must now "evacuate" `fromspace` and copy it to `tospace`.
-The entire `tospace` is reclaimed.
+The entire `fromspace` is reclaimed.
 The role of `fromspace`/`tospace` reverses.

 Cheney's algorithm is to:

-1. Copy the initial objects referenced by the stack into the `tospace`.
+1. Copy the initial objects referenced by the stack (also registers, globals, et cetera...) into the `tospace`.
 Do not yet modify any pointers contained within these objects.
 2. At the old `fromspace` location of the object, leave a *forwarding pointer*, which is the location in `tospace` where the object now lives.